-The following description of the United Airlines Ground Employee 401(k) Plan (the "Plan") is for general information purposes only.
+The following description of the United Airlines Flight Attendant 401(k) Plan (the "Plan") is for general information purposes only.
 Participants should refer to the Plan Document for more complete information.

-General and Plan Participants -The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United" or the "Company") who are represented by the International Association of Machinists and Aerospace Workers ("IAM").
-Effective June 30, 2001, the public contact employees moved from the Management and Administrative 401(k) Plan to the Plan.
+General and Plan Participants - The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United" or the "Company") classified as flight attendants and who are represented by the Association of Flight Attendants.
 Employees are eligible to become participants on their date of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

-Effective January 1, 2002, the name of the plan changed to United Airlines Ground Employee 401(k) Plan from the United Air Lines, Inc. Ground Employees' 401(k) Retirement Savings Plan.
+Effective January 1, 2002, the name of the plan changed to United Airlines Flight Attendant 401(k) Plan from the United Air Lines, Inc Flight Attendant Employees' 401(k) Retirement Savings Plan.